jiwoonoh/jiwoonoh.github.io/_pages/about.md

 </style>

 <div>
-  <p>I am an incoming PhD student in the Biomedical Engineering Department at Johns Hopkins University, where I am fortunate to be advised by <a href="https://www.bme.jhu.edu/people/faculty/natalia-trayanova/" target="_blank">Natalia Trayanova</a> and affiliated with <a href="https://ai.jhu.edu/" target="_blank">Data Science and AI (DSAI)</a>.
+  <p>I am an incoming PhD student in the <a href="https://www.bme.jhu.edu/" target="_blank">Biomedical Engineering Department</a> at Johns Hopkins University, where I am fortunate to be advised by <a href="https://www.bme.jhu.edu/people/faculty/natalia-trayanova/" target="_blank">Natalia Trayanova</a> and affiliated with <a href="https://ai.jhu.edu/" target="_blank">Data Science and AI (DSAI)</a>.
 My research focuses on building predictive models using multimodal clinical data for diagnosis and prognostics of cardiovascular diseases for individual patients, as well as investigating downstream machine learning methodologies to ensure the model's interpretability.</p>

-  </p> Prior to my PhD, I completed my BS in Biomedical Engineering and Computer Science at Johns Hopkins University. </p>
+  <p> I recently completed my BS in Biomedical Engineering and Computer Science at Johns Hopkins University. <p>

   <p>I was born and raised in Seoul, Korea until I was 12, then lived in Shanghai, China until high school graduation, and moved to Baltimore, MD for college.
 My diverse background has enabled me to become bilingual in English and Korean, with full proficiency in Mandarin and limited proficiency in French.</p>